Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Methodology

-Define the auxiliary knowledge answer generated by ChatGPT after in-context learning as $Z = \{z_1, \cdots, z_m\}$, where $m$ is the length of $Z$.
-We concatenate the original text $T = \{t_1, \cdots, t_n\}$ with the obtained auxiliary refining knowledge $Z$ as $[T;Z]$ and feed it to the transformer-based encoder: Due to the attention mechanism employed by the transformer-based encoder, the token representation $ H =\{h_1,\cdots,h_n\}$ obtained encompasses pertinent cues from the auxiliary knowledge $Z$.
-Same as previous study, we feed $H$ to a standard linear-chain CRF layer, which defines the probability of the label sequence $y$ given the input sentence $T$:
+Define the auxiliary knowledge generated by ChatGPT after in-context learning as $Z = \{z_1, \cdots, z_m\}$, where $m$ is the length of $Z$.
+PGIM concatenates the original text $T = \{t_1, \cdots, t_n\}$ with the obtained auxiliary refining knowledge $Z$ as $[T;Z]$ and feeds it to the transformer-based encoder: Due to the attention mechanism employed by the transformer-based encoder, the token representation $ H =\{h_1,\cdots,h_n\}$ obtained encompasses pertinent cues from the auxiliary knowledge $Z$.
+Similar to the previous studies, PGIM feeds $H$ to a standard linear-chain CRF layer, which defines the probability of the label sequence $y$ given the input sentence $T$: